turingschool/curriculum/source/models/processor_models.markdown

 end
 ```

 It's just a "PORO" or "Plain Old Ruby Object".

-It gets more interesting as we add children.
+### Where Does It Live?

+You can store your processor objects into `app/models`, but if you'd like a little more separation it's common to create `app/lib` and store them in there.
+Any folder added under `app/` will be added to the automatic load path when the server starts, so create folders whenever they make sense for the organization of your project.

 ## Practical Techniques